 Step 5: Dry

-Hang or machine dry according to fabric type, then mist with Crease Release to smooth out wrinkles.
-In between washing and wearing, remove odors and revive striped clothing with Fabric Fresh Classic.
+Hang or machine dry according to fabric type.
+In between washing and wearing, remove odors and revive striped clothing with your fabric refreshening spray of choice.